 The author is indebted to the memory of people whose lives have inspired kindness, compassion, and forgiveness among the many lost generations that followed them.

-Although true-to-life events have partly inspired the stories presented in Miracles of Quiapo, this work in its totality is a fictional novel.
-No offense is intended for any mention of names, places or things that bears similarities with actual or existing names of persons, places or things.
+Although true-to-life events have partly inspired the stories presented in Miracles of Quiapo, this work in its totality is a work of fiction, a novel.
+Names, characters, business, events and incidents are the products of the author’s imagination.
+Any resemblance to actual persons, living or dead, or actual events is purely coincidental.
+No offense is intended for any mention of names, places or things that bears similarities with actual or existing names of persons (whether natural or juridical), places or things.
+Where the novel mentions Quiapo Church or Manila City Hall, among other iconic places, to cite a few examples, it is only because they are integral to its plot, and which otherwise further aims to edify their historical and/or cultural prestige.

 Copyright © 2022 Ingming Aberia